 Collisions at intersections are as common as they are dangerous.
-Two drivers entering an intersection may collide head on or may side swipe each other at great speeds causing severe injuries and substantial vehicle damage.
+Two drivers entering an intersection may collide head-on or may sideswipe each other at great speeds that can cause severe injuries and substantial vehicle damage.
+Our Maryland car accident lawyers see these cases almost every day.
 Many of these crashes are broadside collisions where there is little metal or cushion between the driver and the oncoming vehicle.
 If you’ve been the victim of an auto accident at a busy junction or intersection, then you know how devastating the crashes can be.

 - The Seriousness of Junction or Intersection Collision Cases

 - What Type of Intersection Accident Cases Lead to Big Settlements and Verdicts?